javeri-a/prompt_Engineering/README.md

 You give background information before the task.
 Example: “Here’s a short article about renewable energy.
 Summarize it in 3 bullet points.”
 This adds grounding so the answer stays relevant and factual.
+# 6. Contextual prompting
+You give background information before the task.
+Example: “Here’s a short article about renewable energy.
+Summarize it in 3 bullet points.”
+This adds grounding so the answer stays relevant and factual.